getlunchtray/nomad-bank/README.md

 Conversion rates are as of 26/08/2016.
 Therefore, this is not live pinging a currency site like XE.com.

-So if you're using a voilitle currency like the British Pound (ZING!) you may either want to use something else of fork this to ping another service.
+So if you're using a volatile currency like the British Pound (ZING!) you may either want to use something else of fork this to ping another service.
 I may add this later, but for now I really didn't have enough time.

 ### How to use this